Hawaiideveloper/difficult-calls/index.md

 - [x] Local Government Agencies  (Local law enforcement, Welfare, TANF, Unemployment)
 - [x] Company calls (Terminating employees, Hiring Staff, Follow-ups, Refunds, etc.)
 - [x] Person to return your calls (Ex-spouces, parents, past relationships, any adult over 18 and in rare cases emergency calls)
+- [x] Collections done on both sides *(disputing and collecting)*

 What we charge is a nominal setup fee of $50 vs. our [competition](https://thervo.com/costs/attorney-fees) this covers your setup, and phone configurations.
-Where you point us at the entity, prove your identity and tell us the desired outcome, then we handle the rest and update you of our progress; which will allow you to negoiate via text using our voice, faxes, email , and tracking number letters sent on your behalf.
+Where you point us at the entity, then prove your identity and tell us the desired outcome, then we handle the rest and update you of our progress; which will allow you to negoiate via text using our voice, faxes, email , and tracking number letters sent on your behalf and allows us to do the arguing for you.

 The best part is our attempts allow you to limit your liability and provide you with **plausibility**.

+> [Plausible](https://www.merriam-webster.com/dictionary/plausible) - : *appearing worthy of belief*
+                     - Merriam-Webster     -

 ### IRS Calls / Federal Agencies